Finding the key to creativity

 Creativity is not simply about having good taste; it’s about creating something different and more pertinently, creating something meaningful.
-The aim of this post is to show some key points of our creative process and vision, demonstrating how an outstanding design doesn’t just rely on a clever idea, but teamwork.
+The aim of this post is to show some key points of our creative process and vision, demonstrating how an outstanding design doesn’t just rely on a clever idea, but on teamwork.

 Designers Not Artists

 Unlike artists, designers don’t create merely because they have something to say to the world.
-Instead their creativity is driven by their clients’ objectives and the needs of the users.
+Instead, their creativity is driven by their clients’ objectives and the needs of the users.

-However the consultation process doesn’t stop here.
+However, the consultation process doesn’t stop here.
 At the first stages of every project, it’s important to meet with your marketing and sales teams, they can help you to understand the brief and scope all the requirements and most importantly, come to the table from a different angle.
 As designers it is our job to ask these questions, gather the answers and collate them into producing a great design.

 A Creative Mind Is A Team Player

 I have always found that being part of a team is the most powerful design tool at my disposal.
 Ideas come easy, but making them a reality is often hard.
 Yet when talented minds come together to connect, critique and learn from each other, they almost always create something greater than the sum of the parts.
-It doesn’t matter what experience, expertise or kind of mind that each member of the team has, the true value is that they can look at a project from different perspectives.
+It doesn’t matter what experience, expertise or kind of mind each member of the team has, the true value is that they can look at a project from different perspectives.